jackd68ed/dict-to-dataclass/README.md

 # Dict to dataclass

-Utils for mapping dataclass fields to dictionary keys, making it possible to create an instance of a dataclass from a dictionary.
+Dict to dataclass makes it easy to convert dictionaries to instances of dataclasses.

 ```python
 from dataclasses import dataclass